Hafiffdl/filament-app/README.md

 ## 🧐 About <a name = "about"></a>

 Modern web application built using Laravel 11 framework with Filament admin panel.
-This project provides a robust starting point for building content management systems with features like user management, role-based access control, and content publishing workflow, all without JavaScript build requirements.
+This project provides a robust starting point for building content management systems with features like user management, role-based access control, and content publishing workflow

 ## 💻 System Requirements <a name = "system_requirements"></a>